ArcShahi/ASM-x86-64/README.md

 - For quick Instruction references.
 It's exremelly helpful : https://www.felixcloutier.com/x86/
 - Windows ABI Docs.
 Bit weird things there but can't write Windows assembly without it: https://learn.microsoft.com/en-us/cpp/build/x64-software-conventions?view=msvc-170
 - [Compiler Explorer](https://godbolt.org/) by Matt Godbolt.Compiler explorer is I think all you need after learning basics of Assembly to learn further Assembly.
 Just look at how different compilers do stuff at different level of optimization.
+- [SIMD for C++ Dev](http://const.me/) by Konstantin .
+It's very short and sweet.
+It has very simple diagrams for awful...awful instruction such as shuffle, blend,broadcast.
+- [Intel Intrinsics guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) by Intel.
+It's very cool guide and it has pseudocode for instructions so it can be helpful most of the time.
+Use AVX Instruction set